 - Small cable lock, if riding in populated areas*

-A handlebar bag, in the bikepacking context, is usually a cylindrical dry sack that attaches to your handlebars via straps or some kind of harness mount system.
-If you ride flat bars the bag can be nearly the full width of your bars, but most models can be rolled up shorter to fit between drop bars (albeit with lower capacity).
+A handlebar bag, in the bikepacking context, is a cylindrical dry sack that attaches to your handlebars via straps or a harness system.
+If you run flat bars the bag can be quite wide, nearly the full width of your bars.
+Most models can also be rolled up shorter to fit between drop bars albeit with lower capacity.

 Seat Bag / Saddle Bag

 There’s no more distinctive component of the bikepacking look than that funny-shaped triangular-ish thing sticking way back behind your butt.
-I know what you’re thinking: so this thing is supposed to hold basically all the rest of my stuff?
+At this point in your packing process I know exactly what you’re thinking: so this thing is supposed to hold basically all the rest of my stuff?

 - First aid kit*